Dresser-Rand Group Passes This Key Test

 The standard way to calculate DSO uses average accounts receivable.
 I prefer to look at end-of-quarter receivables, but I've plotted both above.

 Watching the trends

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Dresser-Rand's year-over-year revenue grew 30.5%, and its AR grew 25.2%.
+For the last fully reported fiscal quarter, Dresser-Rand Group's year-over-year revenue grew 36.6%, and its AR grew 37.2%.
 That looks OK.
-End-of-quarter DSO decreased 4.1% from the prior-year quarter.
-It was down 7.8% versus the prior quarter.
+End-of-quarter DSO increased 0.5% over the prior-year quarter.
+It was down 20% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.